Arroyo Seco AVA

 Arroyo Seco is an American Viticultural Area (AVA) in Monterey County, California, southeast of Monterey Bay.

-The state's 15th appellation was established on May 16,1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Arroyo Seco Winegrowers and Vintners, an association composed of grape growers and vintners with vineyards, to establish a viticultural area within Monterey County known as "Arroyo Seco."
+It was established as the nation's 29^{th}, the state's eighteenth and the county’s third appellation on May 15, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Arroyo Seco Winegrowers and Vintners, an association composed of grape growers and vintners with vineyards, proposing a viticultural area within Monterey County known as "Arroyo Seco."

 Arroyo Seco is a triangular shaped area adjacent to the Arroyo Seco Creek which flows into the Salinas River near Soledad.
-The appellation encompassed 28.5 sqmi in the Salinas Valley with about 8500 acre of cultivation and two bonded wineries.
+At the outset, the appellation encompassed 28.5 sqmi in the Salinas Valley landform with about 8500 acre of cultivation and two bonded wineries.
 Its proximity to the Pacific Ocean produces the maritime climate, and is best suited for those cool climate grape varieties.

 In 2019, the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury expanded Arroyo Seco by 90 acre, however in 2021, TTB ruled on a modification of the shared boundary between Santa Lucia Highlands and Arroyo Seco AVAs.
 The boundary modification transferred 148 acre of foothills terrain from the west side of the Arroyo Seco to the southeastern area of the Santa Lucia Highlands.
 One vineyard containing approximately 135 acre was affected by the realignment, and the vineyard owner included a letter of support in the petition.
 The modification reduced Arroyo Seco AVA by less than 1 percent and did not affect the boundaries of the Monterey or the Central Coast AVAs.

 History

 Arroyo Seco is the name historically given to a Spanish land grant and rancho existing on the banks of the Arroyo Seco Creek.
-The name arroyo seco meaning "dry stream" in Spanish has been used continually through the years in conjuction with the river and rancho however, its link to a viticultural area is relatively recent as stated in the petition.
+The name arroyo seco meaning "dry stream" in Spanish (/audio=Arroyo-Seco pronunciation.ogg/ ah-RRO-yo SE-ko) has been used continually through the years in conjunction with the river and rancho however, its link to a viticultural area is relatively recent as stated in the petition.
 The Arroyo Seco area was identified as a grape growing region by the Winkler-Amerine report in 1935.
 However, the area's history of viticulture actually did not occur until 1962 when vines were planted by Mirassou Sales, a San Jose winery.
 In 1963, Wente Brothers of Livermore, California, planted wine grapes along the Arroyo Seco Creek which were known as Wente's Arroyo Seco Vineyards.
 Since 1963, many vineyards were established in the region and Arroyo Seco has been referenced in numerous magazines, newspapers and wine publications describing vintages sourced here.